ebuzeryalcin/Yumi-Travelling-Quiz-MS2/README.md

 - Webpage consisting of 3 html pages:
 - Home Page - Introducing the Quiz, including a button redirecting to the Quiz Page.
-- Quiz Page - Simple and intuitive Quiz consisting 7 questions.
+- Quiz Page - Simple and intuitive Quiz consisting of 7 questions.
 Radio button to be clicked to go to next question.
 A previous, a next button and a Finish button to load previous or next question.
-Finish question visible in last question, redirecting to Result Page.
+Finish button visible in last question, redirecting to Result Page.
-- Result Page - Displays score and map - Score: Depending on quiz result score shows what type of traveller users are and displays an image, also depending on quiz result.
-Interactive Map: Displays a google map with 3 travel location recommendations, depending on what kind of traveller users are.
+- Result Page - Displays score and map - Score: Depending on result a score and an image will be shown, displaying what type of traveller users are.
+Interactive Map: Displays a google map with 3 travel location recommendations each, depending on what kind of traveller users are.
 - Interactive Map - This map has been created using Google Maps API and tools showing location with markers.
-The map includes navigation and view around, change to satellite and zoom in and out functions.
+The map includes navigation, view around in streets with Pegman, change to satellite and zoom in and out functions.
-- Social Media - Social media icons showing in footer section in every html page.
+- Social Media - Social media link icons showing in footer section in every html page.
 - Responsive webpage - Working in multiple devices and screen sizes, responsive to different types of screen sizes.

 [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview?_ga=2.246367876.1606386993.1604865013-774398906.1604748970) &